yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 with an ``IMAGE-MACHINE.spdx.tar.zst`` compressed archive containing all such files.

-The :ref:`create-spdx <ref-classes-create-spdx>` class offers options to include more information in the output :term:`SPDX` data, such as adding compressed archives of the files in the generated target packages (:term:`SPDX_ARCHIVE_PACKAGED`), adding a description of the source files handled by the target recipes (:term:`SPDX_INCLUDE_SOURCES`) and adding archives of these source files themselves (:term:`SPDX_ARCHIVE_SOURCES`).
+The :ref:`ref-classes-create-spdx` class offers options to include more information in the output :term:`SPDX` data, such as making the generated files more human readable (:term:`SPDX_PRETTY`), adding compressed archives of the files in the generated target packages (:term:`SPDX_ARCHIVE_PACKAGED`), adding a description of the source files used to generate host tools and target packages (:term:`SPDX_INCLUDE_SOURCES`) and adding archives of these source files themselves (:term:`SPDX_ARCHIVE_SOURCES`).

 Though the toplevel :term:`SPDX` output is available in ``tmp/deploy/images/MACHINE/`` inside the :term:`Build Directory`, ancillary